 Portable trade show displays are popular because of the low cost of shipping and drayage, but picking the right exhibit for your company can be a tough project.
 There are hundreds of different models available online, and which one you pick will depend on your marketing budget and what types of accessories you need.
-No matter what type of trade show display you choose, the goal is to make a huge impact with your exhibit space and leave a lasting impression on visitors.
+No matter what type of trade show display you choose, the goal is to make a huge impact with your exhibit space, leave a lasting impression on visitors, and provide a return on investment.

 There are many types of portable trade show displays, and below is a list of the most common styles:

 Tabletop displays are typically used at small, local trade shows.
 Companies that exhibit locally tend to devote their marketing efforts toward small display systems that provide a large graphic area.
 Tabletop displays are often complimented with table covers branded with a company logo, which helps companies to identify themselves.
-Tabletop displays can cost anywhere from $300 – $2,000, but most systems cost around $800.
+This style of display is great for college recruitment efforts, conference displays, or convention exhibits.
+Tabletop displays can cost anywhere from $300 – $2,000, with most systems costing around $800.

 Modular trade show displays can be used in multiple exhibit spaces with the exact same hardware.
 There is no need to purchase different displays depending on the size of the booth you need to exhibit in, modular displays allow you to quickly change out your hardware and use your booth in multiple settings.
 If you know that your company will need to exhibit in multiple spaces, modular trade show displays are definitely the way to go.
-Modular displays typically range between $5,000 and $15,000.
+10' x 10' modular displays typically range between $3,000 and $9,000 with additional upgrades, extensions, and add-ons.

 Banner Stand Walls

 Banner stand walls are an economical way to exhibit in a 10 x 10 space.
-These simple systems are very lightweight, but have a very large graphic area.
+These simple systems are very lightweight, and have a very large graphic area.
 The graphic retracts into the base when not in use, which allows it to remain protected in transportation and shipping.
-The banner stand wall as pictured can be fully set up within 10 seconds, making it one of the easiest displays to use on the market.
-Typically banner stand walls run between $800 and $2,000.
+The banner stand wall as pictured can be fully set up within a minute, making it one of the easiest displays to use on the market.
+This style of display tends to be a great option for beginners who are exhibiting at trade shows for the first time due to its low cost and portability.
+The banner stands can play double duty by being used between events in lobbies or atriums, or being used at special events.
+Typically, banner stand walls run between $600 and $1,000.
+Read this article about alternatives to banner stand walls.

 Tension Fabric Displays

-Trade show exhibits like Waveline and OneFabric use the latest in printing technology.
-Using a process called dye sublimation, your graphic is transferred to a durable fabric that you can clean in your washing machine.
-The fabric is put under tension across an aluminum frame for a smooth and wrinkle-free appearance.
+Trade show exhibits like Waveline and Waveline Media use the latest in printing technology.
+Using a process called dye sublimation, your graphic is transferred to a durable fabric that you can clean in your washing machine: making this style of display longer lasting than many alternatives.
+The printed fabric is put under tension by snugly fitting over an aluminum frame for a smooth and wrinkle-free appearance.
 Typical tension fabric displays range from $700 to $1,500.
+Some add-on options such as monitor mounts, product displays or shelving can cost a few thousand or more depending on the upgrades.

 Backlit trade show displays like the Wavelight are guaranteed to attract attention to your booth.
 Using a thin-profile LED system, our backlit exhibits are designed to keep shipping and electricity costs down while maximizing the impact of your system.
 Our backlit systems have a wide range of available accessories.
 Typical backlit systems range from $2,000 to $3,000.